nuttyartist/notes/README.md

 - Native app (written in C++ with Qt).
 - Fast with a low memory footprint.
 - Fully open source and cross-platform (Linux, macOS, Windows).
 - Completely private - tracks nothing.
-Check the code.
 - Beautiful and sleek looking, yet still powerful.
 - Folders and tags.
 Organize your ideas hierarchically using nested folders and universally using tags.
 - Markdown Support.
 Format text without lifting your hands from the keyboard.